locationtech/geomesa/geomesa-convert/README.md

-A configurable and extensible library for converting data into SimpleFeatures
+A configurable and extensible library for converting data into SimpleFeatures.

 ## Overview